 This past summer, my family went on a cruise to Alaska.
 It was our first cruise so we didn’t really know what to expect.
 Today I wanted to share my first cruise experience with you, and talk a bit about the highlights of our trip!

-In June, my family and I packed our bags and left to the airport to leave for Vancouver, Canada, which was where we were going to board our cruise.
+In June of 2019, my family and I packed our bags and left to the airport to leave for Vancouver, Canada, which was where we were going to board our cruise.
 We spent a day and a half in this gorgeous city, and we used that time to explore the city (mostly) by foot.
 The day when we had to board our cruise was so exciting and a little nerve wracking for me.
 As soon as we got on the boat people were already sitting by the pool or drinking at the bar!
 Music was playing and of course, photos were already being taken.
 One thing that I loved was that there were people from all over the world on this cruise (mostly America, but it was still very cool to be around people from different places).
 I think that this is one of my favorite parts of travel in general!

 The first thing we wanted to do was check out our rooms and explore the ship.
 We cruised with Norwegian, and our ship was the “Norwegian Jewel”, and it was a really beautiful boat.
 Walking around the ship for the first time, we saw quite a few restaurants, the buffet, a couple clubs, a casino, lounge areas, and of course, the heated pools and the Jacuzzi!
 Soon after boarding, we left Vancouver and made our way up to Alaska.
 For the first two days of our cruise, we were staying on the boat, which meant no cell phones (I’m not going to lie, this was not too easy for me)!
 Every day we got an itinerary of events going on around the ship.
 There was so much to do in just one day, that I felt like I couldn’t attend every event that I wanted to!
 My sister and I attended a girl’s spa day where the women from the spa explained the importance of having a skincare routine, and they taught us about the products we should use daily.
 They walked around and gave each of us a sample of the products and my sister and I basically did a complete skincare routine with the rest of the women in the room which was pretty fun!
 We also spent some time in the arcade, we entered all of the raffles and free giveaways that we could, and we went to the theater almost every night.
 The performers were really incredible, and I always looked forward to the shows.
 I made sure to bring a nice dress for dinner one night, and on the same day we took a photo with the captain.
 I also really enjoyed the food on our cruise, and I liked the fact that any time you wanted to eat, there was a variety of food around.
 Something that surprised me was the fact that I could actually FEEL the boat rocking when we were out at sea, and not surrounded by land.
 It freaked me out just a little.
 None of us got sick, but it was definitely a strange feeling that even by the end of our cruise, I don’t think I got used to.